varun2005cmd/EXP-1/README.md

       return 0;
 }
 ```

+# EXPERIMENT 1-c
+# Finding whether the number is odd or even

 Software: VS Code

 Theory:

-Sum and Average
-1. Basic Arithmetic Operations: Demonstrates how to perform addition and division to calculate the sum and average of numbers.
-2. Input and Output Handling: Teaches how to take input from the user using namespace std and display results.

-# EXPERIMENT 1-c
+Even or Odd
-# Finding whether the number is odd or even
+1. Conditional Statements: Introduces if-else statements to check whether a number is even or odd.
+2. Modulus Operator: Uses the modulus operator % to determine the remainder when a number is divided by 2, crucial for the even or odd check.

 ```
 #include<iostream>
 // Varun Pendem PRN: 23070123149